Canop/bacon/website/docs/config.md

 auto = true
 path = ".bacon-locations"
 line_format = "{kind} {path}:{line}:{column} {message}"
-[exports.json-report]
-auto = false
-path = "bacon-report.json"
-[exports.analysis]
-auto = false
-path = "bacon-analysis.json"
 ```

-3 exporters are defined today:
+1 exporter is defined today:

 * `locations`: list of errors/warnings/failures for IDE plugins such as [nvim-bacon](https://github.com/Canop/nvim-bacon).
-* `json-report`: a quite exhaustive and verbose report at end of job execution
-* `analysis`: all the lines produced by the called tool and how bacon understood them

-In the example here, locations are exported on each job execution while other exports aren't executed unless one is bound to an action (the `analysis` export is by default bound to `ctrl-e`).
+In the example here, locations are exported on each job execution.

 # Other config properties